 As such, it’s worth thinking carefully about which shutters to go for, along with where and how they should be installed.

-Shutters are also great in bathrooms, kitchens and other practical spaces, due to the ease with which they can be hygienically cleaned.
-And of course, installing shutters where they can be viewed from the outdoors is a good way of boosting the curb-appeal of your entire home.
+Shutters are also great in bathrooms, kitchens, and other practical spaces due to the ease with which they can be hygienically cleaned.
+And of course, installing window shutters where they can be viewed from the outdoors is a good way of boosting the curb appeal of your entire home.

 Depending on whom you work with, there may be a number of ways you can keep costs to a minimum.
 For example, you could take charge of the measuring process for yourself.
 If you fancy yourself as a bit of a DIY guru, you might also be able to install your shutters manually.

-There’s no such thing as a ‘right’ or ‘wrong’ material for your shutters – it all comes down to personal preferences.
-Nevertheless, premium materials such as solid woods are always going to be more expensive than their synthetic counterparts.
+There’s no such thing as a ‘right’ or ‘wrong’ material for your shutters; it all comes down to personal preferences.
+Nevertheless, premium materials such as solid wood are always going to be more expensive than their synthetic counterparts.